awsdocs/amazon-elasticache-docs/doc_source/redis/ParameterGroups.ListingGroups.md

    &Version=2015-02-02
    &X-Amz-Credential=<credential>
 ```
-The response from this action will look something like this, listing the name, family, and description for each parameter group\.
+The response from this action will look something like this, listing the name, family, description and, in the case of redis5\.6 if the parameter group belongs to a Global Datastore \(isGlobal\), for each parameter group\.

 ```
 <DescribeCacheParameterGroupsResponse xmlns="http://elasticache.amazonaws.com/doc/2013-06-15/">